3 Days in Guilin

 On the Train From Guangzhou to Guilin

 Another huge train station.
-I think the largest we have ever seen and with great efficiency, the place is like an anthill.
-We grab lunch and a coffee and we are on our way again.
+I think the largest we’ve ever seen, and with excellent efficiency, the place is like an anthill.
+We grab lunch and a coffee, and we’re on our way again.

-The cruising speed is 242 km per hour and the scenery changes to fields, then rolling hills and mountains.
-Di won the scrabble game.
+The cruising speed is 242 km/h, and the scenery changes from fields to rolling hills and mountains.
+Di won the Scrabble game.
 Again.

-On our first evening in Guilin, we stroll along the Li River and take in the evening atmosphere.
-The trees along the river are strung by thousands of lights and create a magical experience.
-We are off to a good start.
+On our first evening in Guilin, we strolled along the Li River and took in the evening atmosphere.
+The trees along the river are strung with thousands of lights, creating a magical experience.
+We were off to a good start.

 A pagoda in Guilin